xuerongCode/software-developer-coding-challenge/README.md

 ## Evaluation:

  - [ ] Solution compiles.
-If there are necessary steps required to get it to compile, those should be covered in README.md.
+Provide a README to run/build the project and explain anything that you leave aside
  - [ ] No crashes, bugs, compiler warnings
  - [ ] App operates as intended
  - [ ] Conforms to SOLID principles